jet/equinox/DOCUMENTATION.md

     // Effective State including `Accumulated`
     member State : State

-    // Execute a normal command, stashing the Events in `Accumulated` member Execute(interpret : State -> Event list) : unit
+    // Execute a normal Command-interpretation, stashing the Events in `Accumulated` member Transact(interpret : State -> Event list) : unit

-    // Less frequently used variant of Execute that can additionally yield a result member Decide(decide : State -> Result * Event list) : 'result
+    // Less frequently used variant that can additionally yield a result member Transact(decide : State -> 'result * Event list) : 'result
 ```

 `Accumulator` is a small optional helper class that can be useful in certain scenarios where one is applying a sequence of Commands.
 One can use it within the body of a `decide` or `interpret` function as passed to `Stream.Transact`.